galgantar/standard-deviants/index.markdown

 ## About the Project

-This project is part of the ADA (Applied Data Analysis) course at EPFL.
+This project is part of the Applied Data Analysis (ADA) course at EPFL.
 Our team, the **Standard Deviants**, is passionate about understanding social media dynamics through data.

 ## The Team